truong14042004/tranxuantruongFCJ/content/5-Workshop/_index.md

 - Practice setting up buildspec files for containerized applications
 - Automate the process of storing and updating images in ECR

-Let's begin our journey into automating container image delivery with CodePipeline and CodeBuild!
+Let's begin your journey to automate container image delivery with CodePipeline and CodeBuild!

 ### Main content